microsoft/edu-assignments-apps-sample/README.md

 ### Assignments Integration

+> <b>Note:</b> The functionality to select "sideloaded" apps, apps developed and/or uploaded locally is not yet available publicly.
+When it becomes available, the following steps will work.

 After you have run the app and added it to a class, the app will be available to attach to an assignment.
 1. From an unpublished assignment, click the `...more` button to open the Teams app picker.
 ![...More button](More.png)